 I love hearing stories of hope.
+Especially when those stories are of turnaround churches.

 Instead of waiting for the stories to come to me, I recently interviewed 19 pastors whose churches had moved from struggling to breakout.
 All of the pastors had been in the church at least four years, and all of them had reached points of frustration.